COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Conclusions

 \section{Conclusions}

-In this paper, we study the migration of the galaxies with the $\SFRM$ plane in the redshift range $0<z<4$.

-We base our analysis on the COSMOS-Web survey.
-Our sample contains 394602 galaxies over 0.54\,deg$^2$ including flux measurements in 33 bands from visible to mid-IR.
-Galaxies are selected in the NIRCam bands with $m_{\rm F444W}<27$.
-Associated photometric redshifts are as precise as $\sigmaz{}=0.01$ for a sample selected at $m_{\rm F444W}<24$ which degrades to $\sigmaz{}=0.025$ at $26<m_{\rm F444W}<27$.
-We limit our analysis to a mass-complete sample at $z<4$.
+In this paper, we have studied the migration of the galaxies using the $\SFRM$ plane in the redshift range $0<z<4$.
+We based our analysis on the COSMOS-Web survey, and our sample contained 394602 galaxies over 0.54\,deg$^2$ including flux measurements in 33 bands from the visible to mid-IR.
+Galaxies were selected in the NIRCam bands with $m_{\rm F444W}<27$.
+The associated photometric redshifts are as precise as $\sigmaz{}=0.01$ for a sample selected at $m_{\rm F444W}<24$, which degrades to $\sigmaz{}=0.025$ at $26<m_{\rm F444W}<27$.
+We limited our analysis to a mass-complete sample at $z<4$.

 By employing sophisticated SED-fitting techniques with the code \cigale, we reconstructed the SFH of individual galaxies.
-Based on these SFH, we defined a quantity named migration vector which characterizes the velocity and the direction of the galaxy movements within the $\SFRM$ for a given lookback time.
-We tested the robustness of the SFH reconstruction by relying on mock catalogs, especially one created with the HZ-AGN hydrodynamic simulation including complex SFH.
-This comparison with simulations shows that the migration vector can be trusted for considered lookback times between 300 and 1000\,Myr.
-We also find that we can reconstruct the lookback time at which galaxies assembled more than 50\% of their total stellar mass.
+Based on the SFHs, we defined a quantity named migration vector that characterizes the velocity and the direction of the galaxy movements within the $\SFRM$ for a given lookback time.
+We tested the robustness of the SFH reconstruction by relying on mock catalogs, especially one created with the Hz-AGN hydrodynamic simulation including complex SFHs.
+This comparison with simulations showed that the migration vector can be trusted for the considered lookback times between 300 and 1000\,Myr.
+We also found that we can reconstruct the lookback time at which galaxies assembled more than 50\% of their total stellar mass.

-The galaxy distribution in the $\SFRM$ plane presents a clear MS, consistent with the MS derived by \citet{Schreiber15}.
-We also find a continuous increase in comoving density of passive galaxies with cosmic time.
-The starburst fraction of galaxies more massive than $10^{9.5}\,\Msol$ increases with redshift and peaks at $z\sim 2$.
+The galaxy distribution in the $\SFRM$ plane presents a clear MS that is consistent with the MS derived by \citet{Schreiber15}.
+We also found a continuous increase in the comoving density of passive galaxies with cosmic time.
+The SB fraction of galaxies more massive than $10^{9.5}\,\Msol$ increases with redshift and peaks at $z\sim 2$.